Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 uv python pin 3.12
 ```

+The same deferral applies here as at init time. `uv python pin` records a *request*; it does not install anything.
+If 3.12 is absent from the machine, the pin still succeeds and the download happens on the next command that needs a working interpreter, which is normally `uv sync`.
+Section 14 goes through this in detail.

 If you keep landing on a version you did not want across many new projects, set a machine-wide fallback once instead of correcting each project:

 ```bash